What is Parkinson’s disease?

 Nonmotor symptoms may require additional treatment in many people.
 These symptoms can advance as the disease progresses.

-Is Parkinson’s fatal?
+Is Parkinson’s disease fatal?

 Parkinson’s disease itself doesn’t cause death.
 However, symptoms related to Parkinson’s can be fatal.
 For example, injuries that occur because of a fall or problems associated with dementia can be fatal.